Brenntron/dotfiles/extras/disgorge/disgorge.md

 # Disgorge

-This system, hurl and disgorge, build the Analyst Console project on a remote UNIX host.
+This system, hurl and disgorge, will build the Analyst Console project on a remote UNIX host.

-The original design was for the following two purposes:
+The original design was built for the following two purposes:

   1. To build a tar file of the Analyst Console image to install in a FreeBSD package for production deployment.
   2. To install the source code into the remote dev/test environment.

 ## System
 This is a system between hurl and disgorge.

 ### Hurl
-The hurl part is a ruby script which runs on the development environment, such as a laptop.
+The hurl part is a ruby script which runs on the local development environment, such as a laptop.
 The hurl script `extras/hurl.rb` will:

   1. Check out source code from our internal github server.
   2. Tar the files into a tar file.
   3. Copy (hurl) the tar file onto the remote host.
   4. Kick off the disgorge process on the remote host.

 ### Disgorge
 The disgorge part is a shell script which must reside on the remote host to install and build the project image on that host.
 The disgorge script `extras/disgorge.sh` will (in some cases optionally):

   1. Create a working or destination directory specific to the release version.
   2. Untar the tar file of the source.
   3. Set up symbolic links to shared files.
   4.  bundle package
   5.  bundle install
   6. Run the database schema migrations.
   7. Precompile assets.
   8. Initialize the subversion working directories for Analyst Console.
   9. Create a symbolic link to the version installed.
   10. Retar the file image to be delivered in order to build the package for a production release.